GiovanniAcireale/GiovanniAcireale/README.md

 ## 🖥️ IT Specialist
 I bring practical experience in IT with multiple certifications and a hands-on approach to problem-solving.
 Currently working in the field, I manage infrastructure, troubleshoot systems, and ensure reliable operations.
-Beyond my professional role, I explore new technologies in my home lab, engage in 3D printing projects, and develop robotics solutions, combining creativity with technical expertise to drive innovation.
+Beyond my professional role, I explore new technologies in my home lab, and engage in 3D printing projects, combining creativity with technical expertise to drive innovation.

 ### Relevant Skills & Tools